 Thank you very much for showing an interest in starting or furthering your career at Nower Hill High School.
-We very much hope that what you read in this booklet inspires you to want to apply for the position, and that the features of our school listed below serve to whet your appetite.
+We very much hope that what you read in this booklet inspires you to want to apply for the position, and that it helps you to begin to get a flavour of our brilliant school.
 We would love to meet you and explore the prospect of you joining us.